AnasBrital98/AutoEncoders/README.md

 **I. AutoEncoder Using Keras on Mnist DataSet .**

-Our AutoEncoder Architecture can be seen as bellow :
+Our AutoEncoder Architecture can be seen as below :

 <div align="center" >
 <img src="resources/Architecture.svg" width="800" height="400">